-- 29. The existing groundwater monitoring network for the landfill units consists of background monitoring well M-1, co-gradient wells M-2 and M-4, and detection monitoring wells M-3 and M-5. - 30.
+Monitoring well LH1-03 is used to collect background water quality data and monitoring wells LH1-04 and LH1-06 are used to collect water quality data at the point of compliance. - 30.
 At the time this Order was adopted, the Discharger's detection monitoring program for groundwater at the landfill satisfied the requirements contained in Title 27. - 31.
-Previously, the Discharger conducted semiannual soil-pore gas monitoring from one vadose zone well.
-Samples were analyzed for methane and volatile organic compounds (VOCs).
-Since: 1) it is infeasible to install soil-pore liquid sampling devices beneath the closed Unit; 2) the final cover over the Unit will minimize the migration of VOC constituents to groundwater; and 3) there have been no VOC detections for over eight years, unsaturated zone detection monitoring is infeasible and unnecessary for the early detection of a release. - 32.
+The detection monitoring program does not include an unsaturated zone monitoring system in accordance with Title 27.
+The Unit was constructed prior to the adoption of requirements for unsaturated zone monitoring and the Discharger demonstrated that it is infeasible to retrofit the Unit with an unsaturated monitoring zone system. - 32.
 Volatile organic compounds (VOCs) are often detected in a release from a MSW landfill and are often associated with releases of landfill gas rather than leachate.
 Since volatile organic compounds are not naturally occurring and thus have no background value, they are not amenable to the statistical analysis procedures contained in Title 27 for the determination of a release of wastes from a landfill unit.
-Title 27, sections 20415(e)(8) and (9) allows the use of a non-statistical evaluation of monitoring data that will provide the best assurance of the earliest possible detection of a release from a landfill unit in accordance with Title 27, sections 20415(b)(1)(B)2.-4.
+Title 27, sections 20415(e)(8) and (9) allow the use of a non-statistical evaluation of monitoring data that will provide the best assurance of the earliest possible detection of a release from a landfill unit in accordance with Title 27, sections 20415(b)(1)(B)2-4.
 However, Title 27 does not specify a specific method for non-statistical evaluation of monitoring data. - 33.
 The Central Valley Water Board may specify a non-statistical data analysis method pursuant to Title 27, section 20080(a)(1).
 Water Code section 13360(a)(1) allows the Central Valley Water Board to specify requirements to protect groundwater or surface waters from leakage from a solid waste site, which includes a method to provide the best assurance of determining the earliest possible detection of a release. - 34.
 In order to provide the best assurance of the earliest possible detection of a release of non-naturally occurring waste constituents from a landfill unit, the SPRRs specify a nonstatistical method for the evaluation of monitoring data for non-naturally occurring compounds.
 The specified non-statistical method for evaluation of monitoring data provides two criteria (or triggers) for making the determination that there has been a release of non-naturally occurring waste constituents from a landfill unit.
 The presence of two non-naturally occurring waste constituents above their respective method detection limit (MDL), or one non-naturally occurring waste constituent detected above its practical quantitation limit (PQL) [a.k.a, laboratory reporting limit (RL)], indicates that a release of waste from a Unit has occurred.
 Following an indication of a release, verification testing must be conducted to determine whether there has been a release from the landfill unit or the detection was a false detection.
 The detection of two non-naturally occurring waste constituents above the MDL as a trigger is appropriate due to the higher risk of false-positive analytical results and the corresponding increase in sampling and analytical expenses from the use of one non-naturally occurring waste constituent above its MDL as a trigger.